Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157: Observations and data analysis

 \subsection{XMM-Newton}

-The field surrounding LHAASO J2108+5157 was observed by \emph{XMM-Newton} on June 11, 2021 for a total of 13.6 ks.
+The field surrounding LHAASO J2108+5157 was observed by \emph{XMM-Newton} on June 11, 2021, for a total of 13.6 ks.
 The observation was centered on R.A.(J2000)=$317.0170^\circ$, Dec(J2000)=$+51.9275^\circ$.
-We reduced the data from the European Photon Imaging Camera (EPIC)\footnote{The EPIC is made of three co-aligned detectors: MOS1, MOS2 and pn.} of \emph{XMM-Newton} using XMMSAS v19.1 and the X-COP data analysis pipeline \citep{eckert17,ghirardini19}.
+We reduced the data from the European Photon Imaging Camera (EPIC)\footnote{The EPIC is made of three co-aligned detectors: MOS1, MOS2 and pn.} of \emph{XMM-Newton} using XMMSAS v19.1 and the X-COP data-analysis pipeline \citep{eckert17,ghirardini19}.
 After screening the data and creating calibrated event files using the standard chains, we used the XMMSAS tasks \texttt{pn-filter} and \texttt{mos-filter} to filter out time periods affected by strong soft proton flares.
 After excising the flaring time periods, the clean exposure time is 4.7 ks (MOS1), 4.9 ks (MOS2), and 3.0 ks (pn).
 From the clean event files, we extracted images in the soft (0.5-2 keV) and hard (2-7 keV) bands, and used the \texttt{eexpmap} task to create effective exposure maps accounting for vignetting, bad pixels, and chip gaps.
-To estimate the non X-ray CR induced background (NXB), we make use of the unexposed corners of the detectors to rescale the filter-wheel-closed event files available in the calibration database.
-We then reproject the filter-wheel-closed data to match the attitude file of our observation and extract model particle background images from the rescaled filter-wheel-closed event files.
+To estimate the nonX-ray CR-induced background (NXB), we made use of the unexposed corners of the detectors to rescale the filter-wheel-closed event files available in the calibration database.
+We then reprojected the filter-wheel-closed data to match the attitude file of our observation and extracted model-particle background images from the rescaled filter-wheel-closed event files.
 Finally, we summed up the images of the three EPIC instruments as well as the NXB maps.
 We also created a total EPIC exposure map by summing up the exposure maps of the three instruments, weighted by their respective effective area.